Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Online Signal Reconstruction and Topology Inference

 \section{Online Signal Reconstruction and Topology Inference}

 The batch formulation in \eqref{eq:jointbatchproblem} uses information from all time instants to produce a sequence of reconstructed signal values and VAR parameter (topology) estimates.
 On the other hand, an online formulation should allow us to produce such a sequence with minimum delay and with fixed complexity (at the price of lower accuracy).
-Specifically, here we are interested in an algorithm that, at each time instant $t$, produces an estimate of $\bm y[t]$ and $\{ \bm A_p^{(t)} \}_{p=1}^{P}$ as soon as the partial observation $\tbm y[t]$ is received.
+Specifically, here we are interested in an algorithm that produces an estimate of $\bm y[t]$ and $\{ \bm A_p^{(t)} \}_{p=1}^{P}$ when the partial observation $\tbm y[t]$ is received.

 To this end, we design an online criterion such that its sum over time matches the batch objective in \eqref{eq:jointbatchproblem}.
-As a preliminary step, define Now we can use the expression above\footnote{The splitting of the arguments of $\ell_t$ into present and past samples will become useful in subsequent sections.}, and the definition of $\Omega(\cdot)$ from \eqref{eq:omega_definition}, to define the dynamic cost function:
+First, define Now we can use the expression above,\footnote{The splitting of the arguments of $\ell_t$ into the present and past samples will become useful in subsequent sections.} and the definition of $\Omega(\cdot)$ from \eqref{eq:omega_definition}, to define the dynamic cost function: